Heimdal

 Wrapping Up

-The DNS server works its magic daily, every time you type a website URL into the address bar.
-In the process of locating your desired website, 4 types of servers work to exchange information and delivering it to you in a matter of seconds.
+The DNS server works its magic daily, every time you type a domain name into the address bar.
+In the process of locating your desired website, 4 types of servers work to exchange information and deliver it to you in a matter of seconds.

-Even if equipped with speed as a superpower, they are not immune to cyberattacks.
-We aim to enhance DNS security with innovative, efficient, and reliable solutions.
+While their superpower is speed, the four types of DNS servers are not immune to cyberattacks.
+At Heimdal we aim to enhance DNS security with innovative, efficient, and reliable solutions.
 Book a demo to discover our approach to DNS protection.

 If you want to delve deeper into domain name system security, check out our free eBook – DNS Security of Dummies, and learn more about securing your DNS infrastructure or the one of your organization.